 Neuroengineering Pathway1

 Neuroengineering is the convergence of neuroscience, computation, device development, and mathematics to improve human health.
 Neuroengineering brings together state-of-the-art technologies for the development of devices and algorithms to assist those with neural disorders.
 It is also used to reverse engineer living neural systems via new algorithms, technologies and robotics.
-Students pursing this track are involved in all of these endeavors so as the next generation of engineers, they will transcend the traditional boundaries of neuroscience, technology, engineering and mathematics.
+Students pursing this pathway are involved in all of these endeavors so as the next generation of engineers, they will transcend the traditional boundaries of neuroscience, technology, engineering and mathematics.

 Code | Title | Credits |